 In 2000, the band outgrew its facilities in the Bessborough Armoury and relocated to the Garrison Headquarters building near Jericho Beach on English Bay.
 Although still under command and control of the home regiment, the band functions largely independently as a self contained subunit and performs more than one hundred engagements annually.

 Chief Warrant Officer Al Sweet led the band from 1953 until stepping down in 1969.
 Major Peter Erwin followed CWO Sweet and led the group until 1984.
-Upon Major Erwin's retirement, Captain Richard Van Slyke assumed the position of Director of Music and led the band until 2004.
-Captain James (Jim) Tempest has been the Director of Music since 2004.
+Upon Major Erwin's retirement, Captain Richard Van Slyke assumed the position of Director of Music and led the band until 2004, followed by Captain James (Jim) Tempest from 2004-2017.
+The current Director of Music is Captain Cheryl McHugh, who has been in this role since 2017.